dhuan/mock/user_guide.md

 #### Environment Variables for Request Handlers

-The following environment variables can be read from in response shell scripts in order to obtain information about the current request:
+A set of environment variables can be read from in response shell scripts in order to obtain useful information about the current request.
+Static responses (such as JSON) also have access to the same variables.
+Reading them is done through writing the variable name prefixed with a "$" - for example `$MOCK_REQUEST_URL`.
+The following are the variables avaiable:

 - `MOCK_REQUEST_URL`: The full URL. (ex: `http://localhost/foo/bar`)
 - `MOCK_REQUEST_ENDPOINT`: The endpoint extracted from the URL. (ex: `foo/bar`)